raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Retry Delay TLV used as a Primary TLV

 When sent from server to client, the
-Retry Delay TLV is used as the Primary TLV in an unacknowledged message.
+Retry Delay TLV is used as the Primary TLV in a unidirectional message.
 It is used by a server
 to instruct a client to close the DSO Session and underlying connection, and not to reconnect for the indicated time interval.